FAQ: Applying for Honors Scholarships

 - must plan to be enrolled as a full-time student in the following Academic Year, and

 - must have at least a 3.6 UI GPA*

 *Though the UI GPA threshold for Honors membership is 3.33, the average UI GPA of Honors scholarship recipients is above a 3.9.
-To be respectful of our students' and selectors' time, we require that members of the program hold a 3.6 UI GPA at the time of application.
+We require that members of the program hold a 3.6 UI GPA at the time of application.
 GPA is NOT the only or even the most important factor in our decision-making process, but we have established this parameter to be more transparent about the norms of our competition.
-We encourage students with UI GPAs of 3.6 > to apply even if the average for the recipient pool is higher.
 Our selectors evaluate the whole application and GPA is just one measure.
 To learn more about how we evaluate the different components of the application, see below.

 Q: Are international students eligible to apply for Honors Scholarships?

 International students ARE eligible to apply for the following Honors Scholarships:

 - the Rhodes Dunlap First & Second Year Scholarships,

 - the Dewey Stuit Second Year Scholarship, and

 Q: What scholarships are available?